prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 Sure, a good looking case is always nice, but it is *not* necessary.
 If you're on a budget, especially a budget below $500, don't spend more than $50 on your case.

 In fact, I'd recommend spending $40 or less.
+For more information on [choosing the best case for your PC](/pc-cases/), check out our complete guide.

 ## Corsair Carbide Series 400C Review